pooltogether/v4-utils-js/README.md

 The `v4-utils-js` is a Javascript module to assist with with calculation/computation of the PoolTogether V4 protocol.

-**Computations:** basic arithmatic and operations of core V4 logic: cardinality, number of picks, draw results, etc...
+**Caclulations:** Basic arithmatic and operations for the V4 protocol: cardinality, number of picks, hashed address, etc...

-**Calculations:** generally consume protocol data (Draws/PrizeDistributions/RandomNumber) and provide context to the state of the protocol.
+**Computations:** Consume protocol state (Draws/PrizeDistributions/RandomNumber) and return computed results.

 # Installation